nationalarchivesusar/courts/JIS-SPEC-v1.md

 ### 30.3 Historical Discord arrest

-1. Parser finds an embed with username `JohnDoe123` but no UserId.
+1. Parser finds subject username `JohnDoe123` and officer username `CoolFBIMan123`, but no UserId for either.
-2. JSONL retains the embed field locator and original value.
+2. JSONL retains both embed field locators and original values.
-3. Import creates an IdentityClaim and ReviewItem; the row is not included in UserId results.
+3. Import creates separate `arrest_subject` and `arresting_officer` IdentityClaims and ReviewItems; the row is not included in subject UserId results and no GovernmentActor is invented.
-4. Administrator verifies the correct Roblox UserId using approved evidence.
+4. Administrator verifies each Roblox UserId independently using approved evidence and verifies the officer's Agency relationship.
-5. JIS links the imported Arrest to Person and audits the decision.
+5. JIS links the imported Arrest to the resolved Person and GovernmentActor and audits both decisions.
 It does not merge similarly named accounts.

 ### 30.4 Ambiguous court document